 Is margarine illegal in Wisconsin?

-Margarine was illegal in Wisconsin from 1895 to 1967.
+Yellow margarine that looked like butter was illegal in Wisconsin from 1895 to 1967.
 The ban has since been lifted, however, certain restrictions still apply.

 Where did Wisconsin get its name?